Tips for Minimizing Workplace Negativity

 Nothing affects employee morale more insidiously than persistent workplace negativity.
 It saps the energy of your organization and diverts critical attention from work and performance.
 Negativity can occur in the attitude, outlook, and talk of one department member, or in a crescendo of voices responding to a workplace decision or event.

 As a manager or human resources professional, you are closely in touch with employees throughout the company.
+You receive employee complaints, do exit interviews with employees who leave, and know the reputation of your organization in your community.

 You watch the discussions on employee intranets, manage the appraisal and 360-degree feedback process, and coach managers in appropriate staff treatment.
 This information helps you learn to identify the symptoms of negativity before its morale-busting consequences damage your workplace.
 It will also assist you in preventing and curtailing workplace negativity.